Council’s tree policy has recently changed, making it easier for landowners to remove trees on RESIDENTAL properties.

 What do I do if I believe the tree is an protected species?

 Before removing or pruning any vegetation, State and Federal Government legislation also needs to be considered by the landowner, including provisions to protect threatened species, and the legislation is listed in appendix A to Council's Development Control Plan (DCP).
 Council encourages the use of qualified technical experts to assist in the identification of trees, as well as consultation with the relevant legislation and Authorities when trees are proposed to be removed.
 Tree species having conservation significance are listed here, current at January, 2015.

 Council arborists are available to help identify trees for residents but a fee is involved.
-Download and fill out the Tree-Identification-Form-Aug-2015.pdf and return to Council.
+Download and fill out the Tree Identification Form and return to Council.

 What do I do if I want a tree removed that is within 6 metres of my house but not on my property?